CMDR-Squedie/EDConstrDepot/README.md

 Use the popup menu (right mouse button) to select construction depot or display in-app options.

-To temporarily turn the transparency off, double-click the title bar or choose a popup menu command.
+To temporarily turn the transparency off, double-click the title bar or choose the Backdrop popup menu command.

 The tool scans ALL your journal entries since Trailblazers update launch.